Transformer-based assignment decision network for multiple object tracking: Conclusions

 \section{Conclusions}

-Solving a linear data association problem adds significant computational complexity and in most cases can introduce various problems to multiple object tracking.
+Solving a linear data association problem adds significant complexity and in most cases can introduce various problems to multiple object tracking.
 In this work, we introduced a novel data association method for multiple object tracking via formulating an assignment decision network based on a Transformer architecture.
-Using our end-to-end training strategy we achieved highly competitive performance compared to state-of-the-art trackers on challenging benchmarks without using any sophisticated submodules refering to appearance or motion modeling.
+Using our end-to-end training strategy we achieved highly competitive performance compared to popular trackers that employ state-of-the-art data association techniques on challenging benchmarks without using any sophisticated submodules refering to appearance or motion modeling.
+Regarding deployment scenarios, TADN could be a viable alternative in several application fields, especially in embedded environments where real-time performance is crucial.
+In short, TADN could be a good option for vehicle or pedestrial monitoring, realtime transportation analytics or similar applications, while for others FP-critical applications, such as medical, TADN should be deployed on a case-by-case basis.
+For optimal results pairing TADN with a suitable object detector is recommended, e.g. using a realtime capable detector for embedded applications or a high performant one, like YOLOX, for FP-sensitive ones.

 Overall, TADN demonstrated significant potential in tracking applications, however based on our study it was limited by two factors; our rather simple tracking-by detection framework employed and our training strategy that derives target associations considering exclusively two consecutive frames.
 Since during training time ground truth trajectories are available for the whole sequence length, the training strategy could significantly benefit from computing assignments in a non causal way and potentially yielding better performance especially with metrics related to long-term association performance such as IDSW or Frag.
 Such a modification does not compromise the online characterization of our approach since it only affects processes during training time, while during testing causality is maintained.
 Also, using an external detection module has a significant benefit of decoupling the detection from the assignment pipeline hence rendering our approach transferable to new application domains.
-To improve performance in future work, many state-of-the-art sophisticated modules can be directly incorporated into our tracking pipeline such as occlusion handling, better appearance and motion modelling, more accurate detections and re-identification module.
+To improve performance in future work, many state-of-the-art sophisticated modules can be directly incorporated into our tracking pipeline such as occlusion handling, better appearance and motion modeling, more accurate detections and re-identification module.